Does “one size fits all” apply to life insurance? Oftentimes, the answer is “no.” That’s where “riders” come in.

 - An additional life insurance rider allows the policyowner to purchase additional participating paid-up insurance for an additional premium (called paid-up additions) that increases the death benefit and accelerates the cash value growth, of an insurance policy.
 There are limits and terms for making payments under this kind of rider and many options to consider when making this choice.

-Other riders are aimed at giving policyowners the flexibility to adjust their life insurance policy if they encounter serious problems in the course of their life.
+Other life insurance riders are aimed at giving policyowners the flexibility to adjust their life insurance policy if they encounter serious problems in the course of their life.

 The waiver of premium rider is one of the more common.
 It allows for the premiums on a life insurance policy (including those associated with certain riders on the policy) to be waived if the insured becomes totally disabled, as described in the rider.
 Cash value growth and any dividends payable will continue as if the policyowner were still paying.